Neimat1/Docker/README.md

     + Extendable
     + Configuration injection: Change the confuguration and updated it
     + Sharable: Once it's uploaded to the repository any one can use the image

+One of the pros of docker that it's the prerequisite of microservice and that's by isolating each service to achieve the concept of microservice.

 ### Some commands in docker: